-As a producer of commercial waste you have responsibilities under the Environmental Protection Act (1990) for the storing and disposal of that waste.
-Those responsibilities as they stand under law at the present time are set out in Section 45 and 34 below.
+As a producer of commercial waste, you have responsibilities under the Environmental Protection Act (1990) for the storing and disposal of that waste.
+Those responsibilities as they stand under law are set out in Sections 45 and 34 below.

 All businesses must either,

-- pay to have their commercial refuse taken away by a registered waste disposal company,
+- Pay to have their commercial refuse taken away by a registered waste disposal company, or

-- or dispose of it themselves, for a charge, at a registered disposal site
+- Dispose of it themselves, for a charge, at a registered disposal site.

-This section places all generators of commercial refuse under a 'Duty of Care' to ensure that their waste is managed properly.
-In detail this means that waste must be stored securely and only put out when it is due for collection.
-If the refuse ever escapes due to a ripped bag or tipped over bin for example, then you must retrieve it.
-You are responsible for it at all times until the time it is handed over to a person or organisation authorised to receive it.
+This Section places all generators of commercial refuse under a 'Duty of Care' to manage waste properly.
+This means that you must securely store waste and only put it out when it is due for collection.
+If the refuse escapes due to a ripped bag, or tipped over bin, for example, you must retrieve it.
+Until you hand over your waste to a person or organisation, you are responsible for it.
 Failure to comply with this Section can result in a fine.